alexpearce/home/_posts/tips/2012-11-02-fixing-a-tmva-error.md

 factory->PrepareTrainingAndTestTree("troublesome_var > 0", "troublesome_var > 0", splitOptions);
 {% endhighlight %}

-or make sure that the events with bad values are present in your input data.
+or make sure that the events with bad values aren't present in your input data.

 The [TMVA user's guide](http://tmva.sourceforge.net/docu/TMVAUsersGuide.pdf) documents the `PrepareTrainingAndTestTree` method, amongst other things.